Garmin Edge 520 Plus Review

 The Edge 520 Plus is IPX7 rated for water resistance.
-This is the same rating that the other Garmin models and the Wahoo Fitness ELEMNT Bolt all share.
+This is the same rating that most advanced cycling computers share.
 IPX7 means that the unit should be able to handle splashes of water, rain and snow, and "incidental submersion in water up to 1 meter deep for up to 30 minutes".
 It can handle all of that assuming the micro-USB charging port cover is closed properly to prevent any water from entering.
 During testing, we found it to be as weather-resistant as we could ever need, and it passed our water submersion test with flying colors.
-In fact, all of the GPS enabled computers we tested performed about the same in this metric, even the Lezyne units that don't have the IPX7 rating.
+In fact, all of the GPS enabled bike computers we tested performed about the same in this metric, even the Lezyne units that don't have the IPX7 rating.

-The 520 Plus has seen a modest increase over the previous Edge 520 model we tested.
-This is the least expensive of all the Garmin models that we've tested, and because it has nearly all of the same features and functions of the Edge 830, minus the touchscreen, its hard not to call it a good value.
-It is also worth noting that it comes with three mounts including an out-front mount that you have to buy aftermarket with any of the Lezyne models we tested.
+The 520 Plus has seen a modest increase in price over the previous Edge 520 model we tested.
+This is the least expensive of all the Garmin models that we've tested, and because it has nearly all of the same features and functions of the Edge 830, minus the touchscreen, WiFi, and Bluetooth sensor compatibilty, its hard not to call it a good value.
+That said, we'd likely spend $20 more to get the Edge 530 for a larger screen, WiFi, and Bluetooth sensor compatibility.